 In 94 years (1901-1995), there were ten female Nobel laureates in science.
 The fact that in the following twenty years the number of female recipients of the Prize rose significantly – to seven women – clearly indicates the progress made in gender equality after World War II and, especially, during the wake of second-wave feminism1.
 In the first chapter of her book Nobel Prize Women in Science, Sharon Bertsch McGrayne lists four common factors that contributed to those women’s success: supportive parents and husbands, educational institutions (colleges and universities), religious upbringing and the shortage of men during the two World Wars that enabled women to take up male job posts.

 Since then, some improvement has been made.
 Universities, research laboratories and enterprises are, nowadays, more open to appointing women to top positions, partly because of social pressure.
 There are currently more women scientists than at any other point in history; however, they have to face different types of challenges.
 Women still have to perform better than their male co-workers in order to prove that they deserve a post and, if they have a family, the bar is set even higher: they feel the need to be perfect at both5.
-Up to the 1970s, female researchers commonly had to chose between a scientific career or a family in order to be successful.
-Christiane Nüsslein-Volhard, Françoise Barré-Sinoussi and Gertrude Belle Elion, among others, did so and regarded their job as a child in itself, as they state it in their autobiographies written upon receiving the Nobel Prize.
+Up to the 1970s, female researchers commonly had to choose between their scientific career and their family in order to be successful.
+Christiane Nüsslein-Volhard, Françoise Barré-Sinoussi and Gertrude Belle Elion are examples of women who did so and who came to regard their job as their child, as stated in their autobiographies, written after receiving the Nobel Prize.
 According to some recent research6, women who are successful at what is considered to be a male post suppress their “feminine” side and unveil their tenacity.
 As a result, they are less liked by their colleagues, who tend to judge them for having reversed traditional gender roles6.

 Women laureates are aware of the situation and speak openly about the discrimination and injustice that they have had to put up with.
-Because they have experienced it, they actively participate in initiatives to diminish the gender gap and are outspoken advocates of the equality movement, as is the case with Christiane Nüsslein-Volhard12 and Françoise Barré-Sinoussi.
-With this in mind, Nüsslein-Volhard established a special foundation, the Christiane Nüsslein-Volhard-Foundation, for young women scientists with children and Gertrude Belle Elion donated the money received from Burroughs Wellcome Company to Hunter College for women’s fellowships in chemistry and biochemistry13.
+Because they have experienced it, they actively participate in initiatives to diminish the gender gap and are outspoken advocates of the equality movement, as is the case of Christiane Nüsslein-Volhard12 and Françoise Barré-Sinoussi.
+With this in mind, Nüsslein-Volhard established the Christiane Nüsslein-Volhard-Foundation, a special foundation for young women scientists with children, and Gertrude Belle Elion donated the money received from Burroughs Wellcome Company to Hunter College for women’s fellowships in chemistry and biochemistry13.

 Skeptics have expressed their concern about the fact that attention to gender and ethnic diversity is often only paid as a means to fulfill the quota11.
 If the latter is true, much more should be done to invert this tendency.
-After all, real success will only come when the gender of the laureate is no longer relevant and female recipients do not receive a different treatment than men.
+After all, real success will only come when the laureate’s gender is no longer relevant and female recipients do not receive a different treatment.
 For this to happen, it is necessary for individuals and societies to unite their efforts.

 Hemel, Daniel J. (14 Jan.
 2005), “Summers’ Comments on Women and Science Draw Ire”, The Harvard Crimson, <http://www.thecrimson.com/article/2005/1/14/summers-comments-on-women-and-science/> (last accessed 22 Jun.
 2016).